 There have been many times in my wheel throwing career that I have thought, “I just can’t throw large pots.
 I am not strong enough.”
 But I have learned over the years that to throw big, you don’t need brawn.
 You need brains!!

 There are tons of smart ways to approach throwing large.
-In today’s post, an excerpt from the May/June 2013 issue of Pottery Making Illustrated, I am sharing three great tips for throwing large from potter Claire O’Conner. – Jennifer Harnetty, editor.
+In today’s post, an excerpt from our free download Tips, Techniques and Tools for Getting the Most Out of Your Pottery Wheel: From Centering to Trimming, Tips for the Potter’s Wheel, I am sharing three great tips for throwing large from potter Claire O’Conner. – Jennifer Harnetty, editor.

 Step 1: Selecting and Wedging Clay.